 To put it mildly, when we arrived at the Milwaukee airport, it was like a ghost town.
 There was virtually no one there; all the shops were closed.
 Our state governor, Tony Evers, has declared all non-essential workers to stay home.
 On the drive from the airport to our condo, I could not believe how light the traffic was.
 One nearby church had 80 attend a service, afterward, ten tested positive for COVID-19, and 43 are sick.

-It is very important for Donald J. Trump that America is the biggest and the best.
+It is particularly important for Donald J. Trump that America is the biggest and the best.
 We are.
 We have more COVID-19 cases than any other country in the world.

-In our condo complex, we have a community room and a fitness room.
+In our condominium complex, we have a community room and a fitness room.
 Both are locked until the virus passes.

 Our strategy to stem the virus was to launder everything that we journeyed with, including all clean clothing.
 All suitcases got wiped down and sterilized.
 We even washed our shoes.
 Our children stocked our home with food that should see us through for the next four weeks at a minimum.